polkadot-fellows/RFCs/text/000x-assethub.md

 ## Stakeholders

-- **Artists**: Primary beneficiaries of the proposed change, particularly those who found the current deposit requirements prohibitive.
+- **NFT Creators**: Primary beneficiaries of the proposed change, particularly those who found the current deposit requirements prohibitive.
 - **KodaDot**: As the facilitator of artists' relations, KodaDot has a vested interest in making the platform more accessible.
 - **Polkadot Community**: Stands to benefit from an influx of artists, creators and diverse NFT collections, enhancing the overall ecosystem.